AMWA-TV/is-04/docs/Controllers.md

 ## Query API

-The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.
+The Controller MUST be capable of using the Query API to discover any registered resource, including Node, Device, Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.

-The Controller MUST use the Registry's IS-04 Query API either via the HTTP API or by requesting WebSocket subscriptions.
+The Controller MUST use the Query API either via the HTTP API or by requesting WebSocket subscriptions.

 When using the Query API, query filters SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller, as specified in the [APIs: Query Parameters](APIs%20-%20Query%20Parameters.md) document.